AWS Cloud Practitioner — Lab 01 of 08

 ServicePurposeFree Tier

-AWS IAMBucket policy grants public read access so visitors can load pagesYes
+AWS IAMBucket policy granting public read access to your filesAlways free

 Amazon S3